CaioIcy/CPP_Project_Template/README.md

-# C++ / CMake / gtest Project Template
+# C++ Project Template
 [![Travis CI Build Status](https://travis-ci.org/CaioIcy/cpp-cmake-template.svg?branch=master)](https://travis-ci.org/CaioIcy/cpp-cmake-template)

 Forked from [opatry's template]:
-> This project is used as a basis for any C++ project built with CMake.
+> "This project is used as a basis for any C++ project built with CMake.
 Its purpose is to provide a full featured (code coverage, unit tests, static analysis, …) and cross platform build.
-It tries to use CMake in the most effective way.
+It tries to use CMake in the most effective way."

 # What is contained